Conflux-Chain/CIPs/CIPs/cip-37.md

 - **conflux-hex-address**: a valid, 20-byte, type-prefixed Conflux hex address, e.g. `0x106d49f8505410eb4e671d51f7d96d2c87807b09`.
 The way this address is derived from public keys is defined by Equation (1) of the protocol [spec](https://confluxnetwork.org/files/Conflux_Protocol_Specification_20201020.pdf).
 The string representation of this address can optionally use *mixed-case checksum address encoding* ([EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md)).

 - **conflux-base32-address**: a network-prefixed Conflux base32-checksum address.
 The address consists of a network-prefix indicating the network on which this address is valid, a colon (`":"`), and a base32-encoded payload indicating the destination of the address and containing a checksum, e.g. `cfx:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`.
-Optionally, the address can contain a list of key value pairs in the format `key=value` between the network-prefix and the payload, separated by colons, e.g. `cfx:type=user:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`
+Optionally, the address can contain a list of key value pairs in the format `key.value` between the network-prefix and the payload, separated by colons, e.g. `cfx:type.user:0086ujfsa1a11uuecwen3xytdmp8f03v140ypk3mxc`

 <!-------------------->